JoyHak/MarkdownToBBCode/Forum.md

 [­*] lists outside quotes.
 [­*] lists with different levels of nesting.
 [­/list]
-[­*] As well as applied to ordered/unordered lists mixing.
+[­*] As well as applied to ordered / unordered lists mixing.
 [­/list]
 [­/quote] [/td][/tr]
 [/table]